nusco/narjillos/README.md

 ## Credits

-Narjillos is strongly inspired by Jeffrey Ventrella's beautiful [GenePool](http://www.swimbots.com).
+Narjillos is strongly inspired by [Jeffrey Ventrella](http://en.wikipedia.org/wiki/Jeffrey_Ventrella)'s beautiful [GenePool](http://www.swimbots.com).
 "Strongly inspired" is an understatement here---Narjillos started its life as a feeble attempt to clone GenePool and bask in its greatness.

 Narjillos has a different goal than GenePool (exploring arms races rather than exploring sexual selection), and a different strategy (eventually I want to give Narjillos simple neural networks for brains).
 GenePool is not open source, so I wrote my own code to toy with.
-However, you should definitely check out GenePool and Ventrella's other works if you like the concept.
+However, you should definitely check out GenePool and Ventrella's [other works](http://www.ventrella.com/) if you like the concept.

-And of course, I'd never have thought of anything like this if I hadn't been an avid reader of Richard Dawkins' books.
-"The Selfish Gene" is a life changer.
+And of course, I'd never have thought of anything like this if I hadn't been an avid reader of [Richard Dawkins](http://en.wikipedia.org/wiki/Richard_Dawkins)' books.
+[The Selfish Gene](http://www.amazon.com/The-Selfish-Gene-Richard-Dawkins/dp/0192860925) can be a life-changing book.
 If you haven't read it, stop whatever you're doing and buy a copy now.